 Analysis and Test Results

 Why buy a lantern instead of just a headlamp?
-Unlike headlamps, they provide a 360 degree central lighting source.
-This allows people to share one source of light, whereas a headlamp is used for personal spotlighting.
-A lantern can illuminate a campsite and provide important illumination during emergencies and power outages.
-Bringing one for the group can eliminate the need for everyone to have their own headlamp.
+Lanterns provide a 360-degree central lighting source.
+This allows people to share one source of light, whereas a headlamp is for personal spotlighting.
+A lantern illuminates a campsite and provides important illumination during emergencies and power outages.
+Bringing one for the group can eliminate the need for everyone to have a headlamp.

 For more information on how to select the right model, check out our How to Choose the Best Lantern article.